DNA

 For example, this dimensionless constant is readily seen as

 contributing to the Planck Length.
-The latter is a dimensional
+The latter is an universal dimensional

 constant which refers to the connection between gravitational